futuresuper/website/src/careers/full-stack-software-developer.md

 * Experience working as part of a team, and enjoys taking a collaborative approach to their work
 * Availability to travel to Sydney and Canberra

-## It would also be great if you have:
+## It would also be great if you have

 * Script coding experience (bash, Python)
 * Familiarity with Linux system (or at least MacOs, from Catalina onward)